-The physical remnants of our past play a critical role in our county’s narrative; they document our struggles, inform our progress and are a remembrance of those who paved the way.
+The physical remnants of our past play a critical role in our country’s narrative; they document our struggles, inform our progress and are a remembrance of those who paved the way.
 Perhaps no one knows this more than a preservationist, and HISP alum Kristie Kendall (‘10) is no exception.
 A historic preservation manager for the Piedmont Environmental Council (PEC) in Virginia, Kristie oversees the integration of historic preservation efforts into land conservation and land use programs, working closely to ensure the protection of the many battlefields and historic structures that dot Virginia’s countryside.
 In addition, Kristie is involved in mountain heritage outreach, work that spurred her new book, These Hills Were Home, which tells the story of the once flourishing Blue Ridge Mountain communities of northern Greene County and western Madison County, Virginia (for trail enthusiasts, the book also contains an annotated trail guide).
 Below, Kristie discusses the magic of LiDAR technology in uncovering forgotten histories and why today’s communities hold the key to preserving the communities of our past:

 Notable project from this past year: Last summer, PEC was awarded a grant from the American Battlefield Protection Program to research two, largely unrecorded Civil War battles that took place in Madison County, Virginia.
 These two battles, Jack's Shop and James City, were cavalry engagements that covered a huge swath of the county.
 Documentation and mapping of these engagements will fill an important void in the history of the Gettysburg and Bristoe Campaigns and will pave the way for future preservation efforts within the landscape of these battlefields.